juxhouse/bela-resources/reference/bela.properties.md

 openid.configuration.url=https://{host}/.well-known/openid-configuration # URL for your SSO provider's OpenID configuration. openid.client.id=your-client-id           # Client ID for BELA, as provided by your SSO provider. openid.client.secret=your-client-secret   # Client secret for BELA, as provided by your SSO provider.

+# auth.passwords=true                     # Enable this instead of the openid configs above if you want to use user+password authentication.

 openai.api.url=https://api.openai.com/v1/chat/completions   # URL for OpenAI's chat completion API endpoint. openai.api.token=openai-api-token   # API token for authenticating with OpenAI.